 US Dollar Collapse Predictions: Here are many reasons why the Dollar is on its way out

 Today most of the world’s trade is conducted in USD (U.S Dollars).
 This is the “defacto” global reserve currency for trading between most nations.
-Around the end of WW2 (World War 2) the “Bretton Woods” system was setup by a group of 44 nations in a conference held at Bretton Woods, New Hampshire (USA).
-This monetary system established the rules for commercial and financial relations among the participant nations which included United States, European nations, Australia and many others.
+Around the end of WW2 (World War 2), the “Bretton Woods” system was set up by a group of 44 nations in a conference held at Bretton Woods, New Hampshire (USA).
+This monetary system established the rules for commercial and financial relations among the participant nations which included the United States, European nations, Australia, and many others.
 Member nations would peg their currencies to the U.S. dollar, and the U.S. would peg the US dollar to gold, at a price of $35 an ounce.

-The Oil Shock of 1973: Unconditional support by the United States for Israel during the 1973 Yom Kippur war angered the Middle Eastern Arab states.
-These oil producing OPEC states placed an oil embargo on the United States.
-As a result of this, the price of oil quadrupled causing a severe economic shock for US and other oil importing nations.
-This added to the stagflation of the 1970’s increasing economic misery in United States.
+The Oil Shock of 1973: Unconditional support by the United States for Israel during the 1973 Yom Kippur War angered the Middle Eastern Arab states.
+These oil-producing OPEC states placed an oil embargo on the United States.
+As a result of this, the price of oil quadrupled causing a severe economic shock for the US and other oil-importing nations.
+This added to the stagflation of the 1970s increasing economic misery in the United States.
 To improve its relationship with the Saudis and bring down oil prices, President Nixon in July 1974 sent his Treasury Secretary William Simon on a secret mission to negotiate a deal with the Saudis.
 As per the agreement,

-- U.S. would buy oil from Saudi Arabia and provide the kingdom with military aid/hardware
+- The U.S. would buy oil from Saudi Arabia and provide the kingdom with military aid/hardware

 This mechanism (of pricing oil in just US dollars) was soon adopted by other OPEC countries